RUSRUSHB/OneHotkey/README.md

 1. Download and run `symbol_assist.exe`.
 2. Input the code of the symbol, then press `Space` to get the symbol.
 3. For editting the symbol mapping, please refer to `symbol_assist.ahk`.
 Edit it, compile it with converter such as `Ahk2Exe` , and run the compiled `.exe` file.
+If you need help, go to the [AutoHotKey official website](www.autohotkey.com).
 4. To stop the script, right click the `H` icon in the system tray and select `Exit`.

 ## Symbol Mapping